heri/studiozenkai/content/post/unix-shell-csharp.md

 tags = ['software', 'csharp', 'dotnet', 'automation']
 +++

 I live in the terminal.
 My ecosystem is Unix, my language is Ruby, and my framework is Rails.
-So, when a project appeared that required building a Windows console application in C# to talk to a legacy desktop accounting software, my instinct was to run.
+So, when a project appeared that required building a Windows console application in C# to talk to a legacy desktop accounting software, I was speechless and bewildered.

+Like asking a Canadian to cut queues.

 But the business case was undeniable.
 We had a team of 4 to 5 junior accountants spending their entire weeks manually keying invoices into Sage 50.
 It was error-prone, expensive, and frankly, soul-crushing work.